SENG480/course/lectures/Admin.md

 *This will be an ongoing set of admin notes and policy releases.*

+# 3/5/18
+- The group presentation dates need changed.
+- Let's sort out what is left and what we should do wrt presentation and final report.
+- M4 has to include interface docs and variability notes.
+- Any questions about M3 marks?
+I will have to do another lecture after class but will be around the remainder of the day.

 # 2/8/18

 Assignment 1 is now due Sunday at midnight.